Ubaidullah-Web-Dev/LinkedIn-Post-Generator/README.md

 ### 💡 Troubleshooting
 - **Command Not Found**: If `python` doesn't work, try running `python3 main.py` instead.
-- **Images looking weird?** Don't use the "Auto" generator if you only want infographics.
-Inside the app, change the Image Generator dropdown to **"Infographic Only"**.
+- **Images looking weird?** By default, the system uses the new deterministic Infographic engine (`template_only`).
+If you select `ai_only` or `hybrid`, the AI image generation might produce unpredictable results.
+Stick to the built-in templates for professional visuals!